 Is the offer open to Staff and Students?

-I’m not an LGfL customer, can I still get access to Adobe Creative Cloud and Spark?
+I’m not an LGfL customer, can I still get access to Adobe Creative Cloud and Creative Cloud Express?

 Yes, you can purchase licences, even if you are not currently an LGfL customer.
 Please note these schools would not get free licences.
 Schools can request a quote from the Adobe licence claim form.
-Spark is free to all schools, pupils and staff.
+Adobe Express is free to all schools, pupils and staff.

 Can the licences be used outside of the UK?